mountetna/rtemis/README.md

 JSON and returned.

-The argument list consists of numbers, strings, etc. The usual Etna JSON types of Matrix and Vector (e.g. { matrix: { rows, row_names, col_names } } and { vector: [ { label, value }, {
+The argument list consists of numbers, strings, etc. The usual Etna JSON types of Matrix and Vector (i.e. { matrix: { rows, row_names, col_names } } and { vector: [ { label, value }, {
 label, value } ] }) are also acceptable and will be transformed into data.frame and vector R types respectively.